banner banner

 A nomination letter discussing how the nominee meets the above criteria for the Early Career Achievement Award.
 Please include the following:

 The award is discretionary and must not be compulsory on an annual basis.
-The award will take the form of a certificate and will be presented at the Law Society of Newfoundland and Labrador’s Annual Dinner and Dance or at some other appropriate occasion.
+The award will take the form of a certificate and will be presented at the Law Society of Newfoundland and Labrador’s annual dinner or at some other appropriate occasion.

 Nominees must complete a Consent and Eligibility Form confirming their agreement to the nomination and also confirming whether, in any province or territory of Canada, they are the subject of an ongoing allegation or complaint; whether they have pleaded guilty before an adjudication tribunal to conduct deserving of sanction or were found guilty by an adjudication tribunal of conduct deserving of sanction; and/or whether they were found guilty of, or are subject to, previous or ongoing litigation matters.